-4. Pavilion Quality Review Council (QRC)
+4.5.
+Pavilion Quality Review Council (QRC)

 The QRC provides oversight for the Quality Management System/QAPI Plan at the Pavilion level.
 Each Pavilion has its own QRC.
 The QRC has the responsibility and authority to determine t h a t the Quality Management System has been effectively implemented and maintained at the Pavilion level.
 The QRC acts at the direction of the QGC and reports to the QGC.
-The QRC is responsible for measurement, monitoring, and analysis of the National Integrated Accreditation for Healthcare Organizations (NIAHO) QM.7 Standard Requirements (SR).1-SR.19 quality of care metrics and other regulatory survey findings.
-The QRCs develop performance goals that are in alignment with the Harris Health System strategic objectives.
+The QRC is responsible for measurement, monitoring, and analysis of the National Integrated Accreditation for Healthcare Organizations (NIAHO) QM.7 Standard Requirements (SR 4).14a-SR.194s, quality of care metrics and other regulatory survey findings.
+The QRCs develop performance goals that are in alignment with the Harris Health SystemHarris Health strategic objectives.
 In addition, all accredited and certified programs are required to routinely report (minimum of once per year) outcomes and performance metrics to QRC.
-The different service area Committees are to report up to the QRCs.
 The QRCs may also initiate performance improvement teams for issues that are unique to the departments within the pavilion.
 Refer to Ben Taub Hospital QRC Bylaws, Lyndon B. Johnson Hospital QRC Bylaws, and Ambulatory Care Services QRC Bylaws for their respective membership composition and oversight responsibility.

-5. Medical Executive Board and Pavilion Medical Executive Committees The Medical Executive Board (MEB) is a delegated BOT authority to oversee the operations of the Medical Staff.
-The Medical Executive Board and Pavilion Medical Executive Committees receive quality information and share Medical Staff quality information at the appropriate Harris Health System quality forum(s).
+5.6.
+Medical Executive Board and Pavilion Medical Executive Committees

+The Medical Executive Board (MEB) is a delegated BOT authority to oversee the operations of the Medical Staff.
+The Medical Executive Board and Pavilion Medical Executive Committees receive quality information and share Medical Staff quality information at the appropriate Harris Health SystemHarris Health quality forum(s).
 See Medical Staff Bylaws for the committees' membership composition and oversight responsibility.

-6. System Level Committees
+6-7.System Level Committees

-Harris Health System has multiple forums with specific functions that support the Quality Management System.
+Harris Health SystemHarris Health has multiple forums with specific functions that support the Quality Management System.
 When supporting the Quality Management System, these committees act at the direction of the QRC/QGC.
 These committees include but are not limited to the following: